PazleoJGC/gdn-internship-task-2023/README.md

-This is a repository for the [gdn-internship-2023](https://github.com/joaquinfilipic-dynatrace/gdn-internship-2023) backend test tasks.
+This is a repository for the [gdn-internship-2023](https://github.com/joaquinfilipic-dynatrace/gdn-internship-2023) backend test task.
 API was made in Flask and supports the required endpoints.
 All API endpoints have a set of unit tests written with pytest.
 There is a swagger UI present.